PremGit31/Voyadore/README.md

 ---
-Made with 🤍 using Streamlit and Gemini AI
+Made with 🤍 using Langchain, Streamlit and Gemini API.